Last updated: August 24, 2022

 Milk Beach is a tiny, secluded strip of sand right in front of the historic Strickland House in Vaucluse, facing the Sydney Harbour and the city skyline.

 If you’re keen to avoid the big crowds in Bondi, Coogee or Manly, try Milk Beach for a quiet lazy afternoon in the sun.

 How to Get There

 Milk Beach and Strickland House are on the Hermitage Foreshore Track, so following this walk is the best way to visit the beach.

 Limited street parking is available on nearby streets such as Vaucluse Rd, Wentworth Road and Carrara Rd.
 Be mindful that street parking may be hard to find on the weekends.

 Various bus routes pass through Vaucluse, with stops on Vaucluse Road (number 325).
 Check the bus timetable on the NSW Transport Info website.

-Milk Beach is one of those picturesque beaches that the average tourist doesn’t know about, despite the fact that it offers the best views.
+Milk Beach is one of those picturesque beaches the average tourist doesn’t know about, even though it offers the best views.

-Overlooking Hermit Bay and Sydney Harbour, this 50 metres long and 5 metres wide strip of sand is quietly tucked away in Vaucluse, one of the most affluent suburbs in Australia, only moments away from busy Bondi Beach.
+Overlooking Hermit Bay and Sydney Harbour, this 50 metres long and 5 metres wide strip of sand is quietly tucked away in Vaucluse, an affluent suburb only moments away from busy Bondi Beach.

 Located halfway along the Rose Bay to Watsons Bay walk, Milk Beach is the perfect spot to spend a relaxing Sunday afternoon.

-But as secluded as Milk Beach may appear, it can get crowdy there at times, especially on warm summer days, with families and young people enjoying a swim and a nice cold afternoon drink.
+But as secluded as Milk Beach may appear, it can get crowded sometimes, especially on warm summer days, with families and young people enjoying a swim and a nice cold afternoon drink.
 Luxury yachts often appear in front of the beach as well.

 Because it’s such a small strip of sand, there are no cafes or shower facilities at the beach.
 Nielsen Park and Shark Beach further north do have these amenities if you need them.

 There are picnic tables in the Strickland House parkland right behind the beach, so it may be a good idea to bring some food with you.